trevor-weeks/Labs-2-6/README.md

 In the next 5 R computer labs (Labs 2 - 6), you have been charged with developing a conceptual framework for modeling wolf habitat use and selection to identify habitat for wolves as a function of a mix of environmental and 'biotic' variables, some of which we will explore today.
 These variables include elevation, landcover, human activity, and ungulate habitat suitability.
 The next 4 (or more) labs will build on each other as we explore the definition of wolf habitat using sample data from the Northern Rockies.

-## Using GitHub
+## Version Control with Git, GitHub, and R

-Why re-create a good thing?
+First and foremost, set up a [GitHub account](https://github.com/login).

-Check out [Happy Git and GitHub for the useR](https://happygitwithr.com/index.html).
-From installation, to connecting GitHub with Rstudio, to Git fundamentals, Happy Git has got it covered.
+Then, check out [Happy Git and GitHub for the useR](https://happygitwithr.com/index.html).
+This guide will walk you through installing Git, connecting Git/GitHub repositories with Rstudio, and Git fundamentals.

 ## Other Resources for working with Spatial Data in R